 Ultimately, the end goal of promotion is to reward someone with a more challenging role in which they can better use their newly honed skills.
 Even in a small business of a dozen people, you can still achieve that goal – because “promotion” doesn't need to be synonymous with “management.”

-“Traditional” promotion, transitioning someone from practitioner to manager, has its place in a small business.
+“Traditional” promotion, transitioning someone from an individual contributor role to a leadership role, has its place in a small business.
 After all, every company needs managers.
 But it shouldn't be the catch-all approach.

 But before you congratulate a new manager at your small business, carefully consider whether that role is right for them and the company.

-- Be sparing with senior promotions.
+- Be sparing with senior leadership promotions.
 The responsibilities of a Head of Marketing at a five-person company are radically different than they are at a 50-person company.
-Promote too high, too quickly, and when the company enters its next phase of growth, it might be necessary to revoke the title, hire a more experienced person and demote your early employee.
+Promote too high, too quickly, and when the company enters its next phase of growth, it might be necessary to revoke the title, hire a more experienced person with more advanced leadership skills and demote your early employee.
 Steve Blank, now Adjunct Professor at Stanford University, puts it this way: “it’s not likely that the skills you have on day one are the skills needed as the company scales to the next level.”

-- Hire junior people to develop into senior people.
-At CharlieHR, instead of hiring senior developers to sit above our current team, we hired junior developers and allowed our existing employees to grow into supervisors and mentors.
-This was both an opportunity for our current team to develop new skills and an exercise in self-selection: our developers got to experience management firsthand, helping them to identify the right next-step in their career.
+- Hire junior individual contributors to develop into senior individual contributors.
+At CharlieHR, instead of hiring senior engineering roles to sit above our current team, we hired junior developers and allowed our existing employees to grow into supervisors and mentors.
+This was both an opportunity for our current team to develop new skills and an exercise in self-selection: our developers got to experience management responsibilities firsthand, helping them to identify the right next-step in their career.

-In a small business, managerial promotion can still work – it just requires a shift in perspective, becoming one of many routes of promotion.
+In a small business, managerial promotion can still work – it just requires a shift in perspective, becoming one of many routes of promotion for individual contributors.
 Those other routes fall under the umbrella of “specialist” promotion.

 Practice specialist promotion